heyimkir/debiansideload/README.md

 This script uses the GNU GPL3 Liscense. https://www.gnu.org/licenses/gpl-3.0.en.html#license-text
 # special thanks
-Special thanks to bfuse on discord (b-fuze on github) for helping me out with the script!
+Special thanks to bfuze on discord (b-fuze on github) for helping me out with the script!